briandrum/codes.forchagrin.com/_chapters/chapter-331-operation-generally.md

 the closed portion of the road may be fined up to two thousand dollars ($2,000).

-2. _(b)_ A person who is issued a citation for a violation of subsection (a) hereof is not permitted to enter a written plea of guilty and waive the person’s right to contest the citation in court, but instead must appear in person in the proper court to answer the charge.
+2. _(b)_ A person who is issued a citation for a violation of subsection (a) hereof is not permitted to enter a written plea of guilty and waive the person's right to contest the citation in court, but instead must appear in person in the proper court to answer the charge.